 Some couples choose to do an outfit change, which is a great solution if you can’t decide between a fancier outfit and something more casual… do both!
 But some advance planning may be needed, so let’s discuss that beforehand if you are going that route.

 Lastly, comfortable shoes are highly advisable.
 We’ll be doing a lot of walking, especially if we’re shooting in the French Quarter.
 If the shoes you would like to wear are not suitable for walking, you should bring a comfortable pair to change into as needed.

 Absolutely, if a dog is an integral part of your relationship, by all means bring this treasured pet along!
 A park may be a better choice for this kind of shoot than a more urban area.
 Chances are, you won’t want your dog included in all the images, so bring a way to secure the leash to a nearby tree as we shoot just the two of you, or alternatively you can have a friend or family member there to help.

 One Last Important Piece of Advice: Arrive Early!

 But secondly, and perhaps even more crucial, if your hair and makeup took longer than expected, and you are running late as you battle your way through traffic and struggle to find a place to park, all this is going to be extremely stressful and may even result in a little quarrel between the two of you in the car.
-It goes without saying that this might put a bit of a damper on your mood and temporarily make it more difficult for your true chemistry as a couple to show.
+It goes without saying that this might put a bit of a damper on your mood and temporarily make it more difficult for your true chemistry as a couple to show, which will come through in your pictures.
 So, plan to get there at least half hour or so before the portrait is scheduled to begin.
 If everything goes smoothly you’ll get there early and can relax with a drink for a little while before we begin shooting.
 And if you’re running late, you’ll still be on time!